-The Territory was devastated by a major Tsunami in May, 2009, and was awarded more than \$25 million through a Disaster National Emergency Grant (NEG), which included a temporary work phase that emphasized clean-up and a workforce development phase that included upgrading available assessment and training services.
-Altogether 2,361 participants were served through this NEG, which operated through June 30, 2013.
+The Territory was devastated by a major Tsunami in May 2009, and received more than \$25 million through a Disaster National Emergency Grant (NEG).
+The NEG included a temporary work phase that emphasized cleanup and a workforce development phase that

-Through resource mapping, the State Workforce Investment Board (SWIB) has identified the goals and objectives of all workforce initiatives in the Territory, the amount of funding budgeted to implement each initiative, and the numbers and types of clientele served by overlapping programs.
-Through this identification process, the SWIB has prioritized programs and is working to coordinate programs with similar objectives and shared clientele, in order to minimize duplication of efforts.
+The State Workforce Investment Board (SWIB) used resource mapping to identify the goals and objectives of all workforce initiatives in the Territory, the amount of funding budgeted to implement each initiative, and the numbers and types of clientele served by overlapping programs.
+As a result, the SWIB prioritized programs and is working to coordinate programs with similar objectives and shared clientele, in order to minimize duplication of efforts.